 Note that not all of the activities described in this program plan are fully funded yet; we are seeking additional support to enable us to accomplish our ambitious agenda.

 Finally, we are taking this opportunity of reflection and strategic planning to change the expansion of CAIDA's acronym to more accurately match what we do.
-Effective this month we will be the Center for Applied Internet Data Analysis.
+Effective July 2014, we will be the Center for Applied Internet Data Analysis.

 CAIDA is pursuing research activities spanning various domains related to Internet science and engineering.
 We seek to characterize fundamental behavior of the Internet as an evolving complex system and predict -- and in some cases design -- salient aspects of future evolution.
 In order to inform and validate our own and others' network research, we also aim to reliably measure and analyze the current state of the Internet.